__ __| |__ (_)___ _ __ ___

 Quick Install

-Also available via AUR / cargo / Nix
+Also available via pre-built binary / AUR / cargo / Nix

 Features